Skip to contents

 ## [ CPUf32{2x1} ]

-One current restriction of {anvil} is that the function has to be re-compiled for every unique combination of inputs shapes, data-types, and platforms.
-To show this, we create a slightly modified version of linear_model.
+One restriction of {anvil} is that a function has to be re-compiled for every unique combination of input types, each consisting of a specific shape and data type.
+To demonstrate this, we create a slightly modified version of our previous linear predictor function:

 linear_model2 <- jit(function(X, beta, alpha) {